A pond and pavilion in the Humble Administrator's Garden, Suzhou

 At opening, before the bus loops.

 The largest of the nine, just over five hectares, three connected sections.
-We're at the east gate at opening, ahead of the Shanghai day-trippers, and we walk the garden in the order the original owner designed, water court first, then the rockeries, finishing at the bonsai garden.
+We are at the east gate at opening, ahead of the Shanghai day-trippers.
+We walk the garden in the order the original owner designed it: the water court first, then the rockeries, finishing at the bonsai garden.
+About ninety minutes at proper pace.

 2. Pingjiang Road on foot